Shay Logan: Personal life

+His elder brother, Carlos Logan, is also a former Manchester City trainee.
+Since moving to Scotland, Logan said he has settled in the country.
+Logan is married to Sam Goodrum and together they have three children.
+Initially, his three children lived in Manchester, leading him to consider leaving Aberdeen to be with his family before deciding to stay with the Dons.
+His son, Kaleb, was a mascot for a match at Hampden Park versus Hibernian on 22 April 2017.

+Throughout his football career, Logan has spoken out about racism in football.
+In February 2020, he publicly revealed on his social media account that he received racist message and photo from a Rangers supporter.
+Manager Derek McInnes praised Logan’s handling on dealing with the racial abuse.
+This led to Rangers’ manager Steven Gerrard called for tougher punishments on racism, revealing that Alfredo Morelos suffered racial abuse as well.

 In May 2020, Logan said he was training to be a plumber when his footballing career comes to an end.
 Following his transfer to semi-professional Cove Rangers, Logan opened his own plumbing business, but following his release by the club in July 2023 he posted a video on his Twitter that appeared to show him working as a maintenance man on the floodlights at Aberdeen's Pittodrie Stadium.
-It was also stated that he was seeking full time employment as an offshore rig worker.
+It was also stated that he was seeking full-time employment as an offshore rig worker.

 Logan was arrested in Aberdeen on 17 June 2021 in connection with alleged money laundering offences.
 Almost 3 years later in April 2024, prosecutors dropped the case after having considered the available evidence.
 A spokesman for the Crown Office and Procurator Fiscal Service (COPFS) noted that: "The Crown reserves the right to proceed in the future should further evidence become available".

 In June 2021, Logan was arrested on suspicion of drink driving.
 A Police Scotland spokesperson said: "We can confirm a 33-year-old man was arrested and charged in connection with a road traffic offence on the A944 in the Aberdeen area during the evening of 25 June 2021".
 In June 2022, Logan subsequently pleaded guilty to one charge of careless driving and losing control of his vehicle and a second charge of drink-driving.
 The court heard that Logan was stopped by police while driving dangerously, breathalysed and taken to Kittybrewster Police Station.
 Sheriff Graham Buchanan fined Logan a total of £1,200 and disqualified him from driving for 14 months.